-Product development and engineering expenses increased slightly in the second quarter of fiscal year 2019 compared to the second quarter of fiscal year 2018 as a result of marginally lower recoveries from third parties for non-recurring engineering services.
+Product development and engineering expenses decreased slightly in the third quarter of fiscal year 2019 compared to the third quarter of fiscal year 2018 as a result of timing of development activities.

 The levels of product development and engineering expenses reported in a fiscal period can be significantly impacted, and therefore experience period over period volatility, by the number of new product tape-outs and by the timing of recoveries from non-recurring engineering services which are typically recorded as a reduction to product development and engineering expense.